operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_alpha_scorecard.md

 ### Synopsis

 Has flags to configure dsl, bundle, and selector.
+This command takes one argument, either a bundle image or directory containing manifests and metadata.
+If the argument holds an image tag, it must be present remotely.

 ```
 operator-sdk alpha scorecard [flags]